Rouleur Derby Rules

 - The house furnishes a list of possible outcomes for each race as soon as reliable start lists are available.
 Many races will also have the option of “Other,” an instrument with which one can bet upon any rider not on the house’s list of favorites.

 - The house provides preliminary odds—a “morning line”—for all of each proposition’s possible outcomes.
-These odds will likely change as soon as the proposition receives live action.
+As bets are made, those bets will gradually change, with increasing frequency as action increases and as the betting deadline approaches.

 - Odds may not always add up to exactly 100% probability.